KristjanESPERANTO/MagicMirror-3rd-Party-Modules/result.md

 1. No image found.
 2. Typo: Found `Magic Mirror` in file `MMM-AlexaOnOff.js`: Replace it with `MagicMirror²`.
+3. Recommendation: Found `jshint` in file `MMM-AlexaOnOff.js`: Replace "jshint" by "eslint".
-3. Typo: Found `Magic Mirror` in file `README.md`: Replace it with `MagicMirror²`.
+4. Typo: Found `Magic Mirror` in file `README.md`: Replace it with `MagicMirror²`.
-4. Typo: Found `Magic Mirror` in file `node_helper.js`: Replace it with `MagicMirror²`.
+5. Typo: Found `Magic Mirror` in file `node_helper.js`: Replace it with `MagicMirror²`.
+6. Recommendation: Found `jshint` in file `node_helper.js`: Replace "jshint" by "eslint".
-5. The branch name is 'master'.
+7. The branch name is 'master'.
 Consider renaming it to 'main'.

 ### [MMM-AllsvenskanStandings by retroflex](https://github.com/retroflex/MMM-AllsvenskanStandings)